Sailing the Islands of The BVI

 Not to Miss on Guana Island: This private island offers the most beautiful soft sandy beach lined with palm trees and snorkeling at Monkey Point and Muskmelon Cay.

 Jost Van Dyke

 Named after a pirate, Jost Van Dyke’s rugged scenery and folklore are sure to awaken your adventurous spirit.
-With about only 300 permanent residents, this tiny island is full of history, lore and secrets.
-Favored local cuisine includes barbecue, fresh fish and lobster.
+With about only 300 permanent residents, this tiny island is full of history, lore, and secrets.
+Favored local cuisine includes barbecue, fresh fish, and lobster.
 Don’t miss the Great Harbour party on Halloween and New Year’s Eve at Foxy’s Tamarind Bar.
-Yachts from all over the world stop over to join the adventure and fun.
+Yachts from all over the world stopover to join the adventure and fun.

-Not to Miss in Jost Van Dyke: Great Harbour, try “The Painkiller” at the Soggy Dollar Bar, or swim in “the Bubbly Pool”.
+Not to Miss on Jost Van Dyke: Great Harbour, visit Foxy’s, try “The Painkiller” at the Soggy Dollar Bar, or swim in “the Bubbly Pool”.

 Anegada is the BVI’s coral atoll, the only island that is not formed from volcanic activity.
-Although it is the second largest island in the archipelago, it is the most sparsely populated of the main isles.
+Although it is the second-largest island in the archipelago, it is the most sparsely populated of the main isles.
 Tourism and commercial fishing keep this island afloat.
-Fisherman on Anegada provide most of the catch for the rest of the British Virgin islands as a whole.
-It’s miles of shore flats also make it a popular destination for bone fishing.
+Fisherman on Anegada provides most of the catch for the rest of the British Virgin Islands as a whole.
+Its miles of shore flats also make it a popular destination for bonefishing.
 It is home to the largest barrier coral reef in the Caribbean – the fourth largest on Earth!
-Visitors access the island via a small airport, ferry or private boat.
+Visitors access the island via a charter yacht, small airport, ferry, or private boat.